 Two years later, Aiko Tachibana, a 15-year-old girl who lost her family from the incident, was told by a transfer student named Yuuya Kanzaki the truth that Aiko didn't know regarding a secret hidden within her body.
 The key to solve the mystery is said to be in the Primary Point, the center of Burst.
 When a boy and a girl, who bears the future of humanity, meet, what will be the new truth?

 In the near future in a city known for its advanced researching facilities, a catastrophe known as the “Burst” puts a swift end to the city’s utopian-like harmony.
-This catastrophe creates a giant mass of red matter that wreaks havoc on the outskirts of the city, killing
+This catastrophe creates a giant mass of red matter that wreaks havoc on the outskirts of the city, killing many people.

-The Burst was a horrible accident caused by researchers experimenting with a artificial life.
+were the cause of the Burst.
 Rather than incinerating the monster, the researchers choose to leave it be while the hide behind a wall around their city.
 They seek to learn how to create artificial humans by studying the monster, without caring about the actual people still surviving.

 Yuya tells Aiko that her body is an artificial copy created by her father and his fellow researchers before she was nearly killed in her car accident.
 He urges her that she’s the key to stopping the chaotic red matter and that she must travel with him to outside the city to the matter’s source known as ”Primary Point”.
 It’s a lot for her to take in as you can imagine, and this crazy story coupled with Yuya’s sterile personality is a recipe for long-term uncertainty between the two.
 But he gives her a reason to believe, to leave her ignorance and grow up.
 Her family is still alive at this Primary Point place, so he says.
 It's a shaky foundation for her to start off with.
 However, her frighteningly tough skin (that even repels knives as Yuya rudely demonstrates) and ability to occasionally share thoughts with the red matter pushes her, and us to become invested in their effort to reach the source.